kfrancischen/Constellation-clustering/README.md

 ### Constellation-clustering

 CS 229 Project for constellation clustering.
+It contains a command version and a GUI version.

 Author: Kaifeng Chen, <kfrancischen@gmail.com>.
 #### List of files: